Nana1307/Data-Health-Signals/README.md

 # Data-Health-Signals
-Data Health Signals:

-- Professional Full-Stack project
+Data Health Signals : Professional Full-Stack project

 React • Django • PostgreSQL • Docker

-The source code for this project cannot be shared because it was developed as part of my professional work and is protected by confidentiality agreements.
-This repository serves as a high-level overview of the project and my technical contributions.

-# Overview
+## Overview

 Health Data Signals Platform is a full-stack web application designed to support the collection, management, and analysis of structured health-related data from multiple stakeholders.
 The platform centralizes reporting workflows, simplifies data collection, and provides decision-makers with dashboards and analytical tools to monitor key indicators over time.

-# My Role
+## My Role

 As a Full-Stack Developer, I contributed to both the frontend and backend development of the platform, participating in the design, implementation, testing, and deployment of several core features.

-# My responsibilities included
+## My responsibilities included

 - Developing responsive user interfaces using React.
 - Designing and implementing RESTful APIs with Django REST Framework.